magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 confusion and suffering of humans increase right along with it.
 And after it goes on for some time, it’s almost impossible to find a solution.
-Thus I say that when you go to a monastery you see the monks, the temple and the kuṭīs, but you don’t see the .
-The is in decline like this.
+Thus I say that when you go to a monastery you see the monks, the temple and the kuṭīs, but you don’t see the *Buddhasāsana*.
+The *sāsana* is in decline like this.
 It’s easy to observe.

-The , meaning the genuine and direct teaching that instructs people to be honest and upright, to have loving-kindness towards each other, has been lost and turmoil and distress are taking its place.
+The *sāsana*, meaning the genuine and direct teaching that instructs people to be honest and upright, to have loving-kindness towards each other, has been lost and turmoil and distress are taking its place.
 Those who went through the years of practice with me in the past have still maintained their diligence, but after twenty-five years here, I see how the practice has become slack.
 Now people don’t dare to push themselves and practise too much.
 They are afraid.
 They fear it will be the extreme of self-mortification.
 In the past we just went for it.
 Sometimes monks fasted for several days or a week.
 They wanted to see their minds, to train their minds: if it’s stubborn, you whip it.
 Mind and body work together.
 When we are not yet skilled in practice, if the body is too fat and comfortable, the mind gets out of control.
 When a fire starts and the wind blows, it spreads the fire and burns the house down.
 It’s like that.
 Before, when I talked about eating little, sleeping little and speaking little, the monks understood and took it to heart.
 But now such talk is likely to be disagreeable to the minds of practitioners.
 ‘We can find our way.
 Why should we suffer and practise so austerely?
 It’s the extreme of self-mortification; it’s not the Buddha’s path.’
 As soon as anyone talks like this, everyone agrees.
 They are hungry.
 So what can I say to them?
 I keep on trying to correct this attitude, but this is the way it seems to be now.

 So all of you, please make your minds strong and firm.
 Today you have gathered from the different branch monasteries to pay your respects to